FrancescoSaverioZuppichini/Flue/README.md

 ###Stateless

-Since the Store's state is overridden by the SuperStore's one we can say that each store his stateless since it is not the owner of his state, but you can argue that this is tricky and you are right.
+Since the Store's state is overridden by the SuperStore's one we can say that each store is stateless since it is not the owner of his state, but you can argue that this is tricky and you are right.

 ##Actions